 - Excessive blood loss

-- The unsuccessful closure of the incision made after the tube is taken off
+- The unsuccessful closure of the incision after removing the tube.

 - The displacement of the track tube